arssivka/darwinop-walking/README.md

 # Darwin OP Walking

-This repo contains patched walking algorithm for Darwin OP humanoid robot based on default gait.
-You can use it instead default one.
+This repo contains patched walking algorithm for Darwin OP humanoid robot based on [default gait](https://sourceforge.net/projects/darwinop/files/Software/Main%20Controller/Source%20Code/).
+You can use it instead of default one.
 Just replace apropriate source files.

 *Note: USE THIS SOFTWARE AT YOUR OWN RISK  WITHOUT WARRANTY OF ANY KIND.
-I simplify our last code release by removing some internal classes but
-I can't test this changes.
+I simplified our last code release by removing some internal classes but I can't test this changes.
 If you find some serious bugs, please tell me about it.*

 ## Changes list